KodeFoxx/Kf.Essentials.CleanArchitecture/README.md

 Last of all, I refer to the [TestDomain](https://github.com/KodeFoxx/Kf.Essentials.CleanArchitecture/tree/master/Tests/Kf.Essentials.CleanArchitecture.Tests.UnitTests/TestDomain) for example usage.

 ## <a name="commandsandqueries" /> Commands and Queries
+Both the queries and commands are built on top of [MediatR](https://github.com/jbogard/MediatR), this allows you to make sure your query or command has options to be plugged in to MediatR's pipeline behavior (and other MediatR support).
+However recommended for the benefits it is not necessary to use them with MediatR in mind, you can perfectly use them without needing MediatR if you assign the correct DI logic, see below for more information.

 ### <a name="queries" /> Queries
 <small style="font-size: 10px">([see implementation](https://github.com/KodeFoxx/Kf.Essentials.CleanArchitecture/blob/master/Source/Kf.Essentials.CleanArchitecture/Cqs/Queries/))</small>